 I have been privileged in my recovery in many ways.

 There are many forms of privilege people can “benefit” from, most of the time, at the expense, of others.
 During my recovery, I have benefited from the financial, emotional, cultural, and intellectual prowess to move forward in my healing & wellness without bounds.
-I will make these aspects of privilege, which, without question, intersect recovery, visible to you the reader in an attempt to challenge those that believe anyone can heal from their illness.
+I will make these aspects of privilege, which, without question, intersect recovery, visible to you, the reader in an attempt to challenge those that believe anyone can heal from their illness.

 There is no question that our supports are crucial in our healing.
-In terms of healing, only some people have family with a vested interest in their recovery.
-Not everyone recovering from a major mental health diagnosis has family willing to take on the challenges associated with supporting someone they love carrying on the fight against mental illness.
-In fact, the layers of privilege goes deeper than just family support.
+In terms of healing, only some people have a family with a vested interest in their recovery.
+Not everyone recovering from a significant mental health diagnosis has family willing to take on the challenges associated with supporting someone they love carrying on the fight against mental illness.
+The layers of privilege go deeper than just family support.
 There is emotional support from friends, professionals.
-Financial support to carrying on payment for new medications or housing when the disruptions of symptoms takes on forms which causes loss of property, either from self-destruction or misplacement of goods due to memory loss & confusion.
+Financial aid to carrying on payment for new medications or housing when the disruptions of symptoms take on forms that cause property loss, either from self-destruction or misplacement of goods due to memory loss & confusion.

-Ultimately, I have been privileged to live-out my existence in a manner in which my friends, family, financial status, and cultural background have all been key players in hurling me closer to my healing & recovery.
-Many people continue to struggle without the necessary resources they need to continue moving forward in their journey carrying a mental health diagnosis.
+Ultimately, I have been privileged to live-out my existence in a manner in which my friends, family, financial status, and cultural background have all been critical players in hurling me closer to my healing & recovery.
+Many people continue to struggle without the necessary resources they need to keep moving forward in their journey carrying a mental health diagnosis.
 So, when you encounter people in your life that need help: reach out to them.
 Point them towards the necessary resources they will need to continue living without bounds.
 Privilege them with your helping hands and walk alongside them in their recovery.